The office has evolved steadily since the days of the windowless grey cubicles that only allowed for social interaction at the watercooler.

 So, it should come as no surprise that working in a comfortable office is likely to improve your productivity.

 Making an office more comfortable can mean several different things.
 In terms of green initiatives, one improvement that has been documented in a report from the World Green Business Council is that lighting improvements, like having the correct lighting level to reduce eye-strain and allowing for lots of natural light in the office, can boost efficiency by 23%.
 Another important aspect is ventilation.
-This could mean allowing for more natural airflow with additional windows, adding more plants to increase oxygen levels or the introduction of internal ducts to let for more fresh air in the office.
+This could mean allowing for more natural airflow with additional windows, adding more plants to increase oxygen levels or the introduction of internal ducts to let in more fresh air in the office.

 A study from the World Green Business Council and JLL showed that improvements to ventilation can increase productivity by up to 11%.